MehmetErtass/MehmetErtass/README.md

 A developer passionate about AI and Mobile app development

-🌱  I currently learning database, MLOps, deep learning and Flutter
+🌱  I currently learning Database and MLOps

 📫 How to reach me : Ertasmehmet10@gmail.com